mgechev/tiny-compiler/README.md

-# Tiny Interepter and Transpiler
+# Tiny Interepter and Compiler

 A tiny interpreter and compiler which shows the basics of compiler development.

-For more details see [the source](./tiny.js) or my blog post "[Implementing a Simple Compiler on 25 Lines of JavaScript](http://blog.mgechev.com/2017/09/16/simple-interpreter-transpiler-compiler-tutorial/)"
+For more details see [the source](./tiny.js) or my blog post "[Implementing a Simple Compiler on 25 Lines of JavaScript](http://blog.mgechev.com/2017/09/16/developing-simple-interpreter-transpiler-compiler-tutorial/)"

 Along the implementation you can find sample (and simple) implementations of: